 The head elder, who was standing at the back of the church, said, “We should have a special banquet in which Mr. Jones is honored.
 Then all who believed the girls’ story should go to Mr. Jones and tell him we now know the truth, and that we love him and want him and his family back with us as an honored member of the church.”

 All agreed to this, and so a committee was set up to plan the celebration and send out invitations.
 A delegation of people went to the Jones’ residence to tell him of what had taken place and to invite him and his wife and children to the banquet.
 They brought a large bouquet for Mrs. Jones.
 She began to cry.

 At first Mr. Jones was brusque with them and told them he did not want to go to their banquet.
 They had believed the worst about him on the testimony of two little girls, and they did not need him now.
 A thought went through his mind about what they could do with their banquet.
 He dismissed it, because it was not a proper thing for a Christian to say.
 Also, his wife and children were present.
 But his wife and his grown children, who were overjoyed, pleaded with their Dad to accept the invitation.
 So he agreed and thanked the delegation.

 The following Sunday morning was a gala occasion.
 Hundreds of people were in attendance.
 The Jones family was present, coming in late so as not to be swamped with people.
 They sat in the back, surrounded by smiling people who kept looking at them.

-The pastor preached about the harm done by gossiping, and reminded the congregation how the first chapter of the Book of Romans said those who gossiped were worthy of death.
+The pastor preached about the harm done by gossiping, and reminded the congregation how Romans chapter one said those who gossiped were worthy of death.
 This thought produced a momentary quietness.

 People were anxious to hug Mr. and Mrs. Jones and their three children and tell them they never had believed it.
 Then they all sat down to roast turkey, since it was the Sunday before Thanksgiving Day.